- The Microsoft Arc Touch Mouse not working properly might be a matter of system settings or device updates.

 - After the operating system recognizes the device again check to see if the speed has changed.

-6. Plug your mouse receive in another port
+7. Plug your mouse receiver in another port

-- If you have more then one USB ports on the device please unplug the mouse transceiver from the current port and plug it in another port.
+- If you have more than one USB port on the device please unplug the mouse transceiver from the current port and plug it in another port.

 - Place the mouse as close to the transceiver as possible and check if the mouse pointer speed discrepancies are the same.